Music Performance – Voice

-The vocal performance program is one of the only undergraduate programs that offers its students the opportunity to perform in fully staged opera productions in the original language with the orchestra.
-You will also have the unique opportunity to coach and work with our collaborative piano faculty and sing in ensembles conducted by our nationally and internationally recognized conductors.
+The vocal performance program is one of the only undergraduate programs that can offer the opportunity to perform in fully staged opera productions in the original language with the orchestra.
+You will also have the unique opportunity to work with collaborative piano faculty and sing in ensembles conducted by nationally and internationally recognized conductors.

 Learn more about the School of Music.

 "The world of opera and musical theatre is quite competitive.
 Watching your performance live and receiving detailed comments from professional judges during the Giffin Competition helps singers realize what they need to work on to improve and graduate to the next level of their musicianship."

 Adam Benton '21 Voice Performance, Winner of Stetson's Giffin Competition, School of Music scholarship winner